khongten001/ThunderbirdLoader/README.md

 3. Put ThunderbirdLoader.exe into Thunderbird installed directory
 4. Launch ThunderbirdLoader.exe

-**You can make Thunderbird start with Windows by create a shortcut for ThunderbirdLoader.exe and put the shortcut into Startup directory.**
+**You can make Thunderbird start with Windows by creating a shortcut for ThunderbirdLoader.exe and put the shortcut into Startup directory.**

 # How to compile ThunderbirdLoader
 1. Download and install Lazarus from http://www.lazarus-ide.org/